Carjacking victim in teenage crime spree speaks out

 This one at 1:30 the same morning.

-We tracked down the victim who too afraid to be identified.
+We tracked down the victim who was too afraid to be identified.

 Her 8-year-old son translated for us, "She said, they put the gun in her back."